0Hughman0/MinerClub/README.md

 Once everything is set up you can run the set of integration tests using `pipenv run pytest` to check everything is working fine (they take a little while!).

+## More Notes

+If you are having trouble with installation of dependencies like bcrypt and cryptography, make sure you are using the latest version of pip (this caused me an immense deal of frustration recently!)